MarkPearlCoZa/Blog_General/_pending-posts/2016-04-25-Code-Is-Unique.md

 How can all code be seen as equal.

+First, they learn to recognize the letters (the ball or pin).
+Then they learn to recognize the word (the juggling pattern).
+However, once this basic juggling “pattern” (the word) has been learned, then the focus can shift to a higher level still (the words become a sentence).

 The following is an example of two approaches to solving the same problem.

 --------------------------------------------------